tsx-cloud/steamcmd-wine-ntsync/README.md

 An example of usage can be seen with the game LOTR Moria. https://github.com/tsx-cloud/moria-docker-arm

-## ARM64
-Ось оформлений текст англійською в markdown-стилі:

 ---

-# 🕹️ Running a Game Server or App on ARM with Docker
+## Running a Game Server or App on ARM with Docker

 If you want to run a **playful server or Windows program on ARM**, follow this step-by-step approach: